icclab/ceph-objectstore-broker/README.md

 Deployment to k8s and OS are both done by using the following files:

-* Automatically created/updated using your `vars-file.yml` via the `update-vars` binary (the binary is ran on deploy)
+* Automatically created/updated using your `vars-file.yml` via the `update-cosb-vars/update-vars.go` GO program, which is run on each deploy
   * config-map.yml
   * secret.yml
 * template.yml
 * route.yml (only for OS)
 * broker.yml (Manually used to register after deployment)

+**Before you deploy**, please make sure you have `kubectl` or `oc` installed and that you are logged in to your cluster, as they are used to deploy to k8s and OS, respectively.

 To deploy use `./deploy.sh k8s` or `./deploy.sh os`.
 These commands will set the config-map, secret, deploy the broker application and then create a service for it.
 In the case of OS, it also creates a route for the broker and displays the url of the created route.